 2. Invest in Library Books

 Young students head to the library to discover their next favorite stories.
 School administrators can invest in educational books that also teach them about the environment.
 The picture books could explain how pollution harms ocean life or why the bees need help to pollinate plants.
+Fundraising programs can help cover the expenses.

 Connecting with characters will help kids take environmentalism to heart and remember why efforts like recycling matter.